joseph-farruggio/create-acf-block/readme.md

 ### Usage
 ---
-1. Run `npm i -g create-acf-block`
+1. Run `npm i --save-dev create-acf-block`

 2. Add these comments as markers in your block registration file.
 The CLI will register blocks only between these two comments.